Difference between ingredients that get absorbed and adsorbed

-Similar terms, but opposite meanings.
+Similar terms, but opposite meanings

 The term absorption is used all the time when we talk about skin or hair care.
 In fact, there is a tendency to believe that because a product gets absorbed by the hair -or the skin- that we are properly taking care of it.
 On the other hand, the term adsorption is seen as something negative.
-We think that if a product sits and does not get fully absorbed, then we’re not receiving its full potential.
+We tend to believe that if a product sits and does not get fully absorbed, then we’re not receiving its full potential.